cognicue/.github/profile/README.md

-# CogniCue - Converting Emotions into Analytics
+# CogniCue - Converting Emotions into Insights